Product

 Personalized Impact Alerts

-Radar matches every new policy action against your Classifier and Sandbox records.
-The ImpactAlertCard tells you 'Affects N of your products' with the exact HTS list, not a generic newsletter blast.
-No more reading 20 notices a day to find the 2 that matter.
+Every new policy action is matched against your portfolio: 'Affects N of your products' with the exact HTS list, not a generic newsletter blast.

 Search

-Ask anything, get a synthesized answer pulled from every authoritative source.
+Ask anything, get one answer synthesized from every authoritative source.

 Quick Check Cross-Source Live Search